EvgenyKislyy/calculator/README.md

 Calculator - main class for doing operations

-Number service - that remembers both 2 latest numbers for the future, and history of all the numbers
+NumberService -  remembers both 2 latest numbers for the future, and history of all the numbers

 Operation - that contains logic for math operations, easy extendable